-Low back and leg pain is often because of damage to one or more of the disks between the vertebrae.
-Electrothermal therapy, also known as intradiscal electrothermal therapy, uses heat to change the structure of the tissue inside the disk.
+Low back and leg pain is often because of damage to 1 or more of the disks between the vertebrae.
+Electrothermal therapy, also called intradiscal electrothermal therapy, uses heat to change the structure of the tissue inside the disk.
 It doesn’t relieve pain right away.
 Pain is reduced as the disk heals.
 After healing, the disk may also be stronger and more stable than before.

 Inside the disk

 First, a needle is inserted into the disk.
 Then a special flexible wire (catheter) is threaded through the needle, so that it curves around the inside of the disk.
 When the catheter is in place, part of it is next to the damage in the disk.